 "The Impact of Patient Experience on Practice: The Acceptability of Emergency Contraceptive Pills in Inner-City Clinics," Journal of the American Medical Women's Association 53(5), 1998.

-For free copies of the publications listed above, call PPNYC at (212) 274-7281 or write to us at this address:
+For a free copy of the publications listed above, call PPNYC at (212) 274-7278 or write to us at this address:

 Planned Parenthood of New York City